 Relationship counselling also plays a crucial role in addressing family dynamics and helping couples navigate common issues such as communication problems, trust issues, and commitment challenges.

 Counsellors help partners identify how their family backgrounds contribute to their current relationship dynamics.
+Examining these influences can provide valuable insight into the couple’s relationship and highlight recurring patterns that may be affecting their connection.
 This awareness can reveal underlying reasons for recurring conflicts or emotional responses.

 Family pressures, expectations, or interference from in-laws can affect the relationship’s health.
 Couples can develop strategies to set boundaries and foster a nurturing environment by examining these elements in therapy.